 Instructions

-- Brush each slice of bread with a little bit of olive oil and toast – either in a toaster, the oven, or my preferred method, on the grill.
+- Brush each slice of bread with a little bit of olive oil on both sides.

-- Drizzle with plenty of olive oil, and sprinkle with salt and pepper to taste.
+- Drizzle with plenty of olive oil, then sprinkle with flaky sea salt and serve immediately.

 Being from Barcelona, I have to comment on the recipe.
 That is a shame to use a heirloom tomato for this, Small vine, red ripe tomatoes are the best to use.
 We actually grow a very specific variety for the bread.
 They are meaty and juice, but small, the size of a golf ball.
 Much better result.
 You can fins similar tomatoes in California for sure.